SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Experiments

-\paragraph{Comparison with Multimodal LLMs} \method consistently achieves the best or second-best performance among proprietary models (Tables~\ref{tab:performance_proprietary} and ~\ref{tab:gt_pages_proprietary}).
-Notably, although the base model slightly lags behind stronger LLMs such as Gemini 2.5 in raw capability (e.g. 83.8 for Gemini 2.5 vs. 77.0 for GPT-4o in Table~\ref{tab:performance_proprietary}), \method's structured reasoning pipeline fills this gap (84.9 overall for SlideAgent).
-For open-source models, \method achieves better performance across all models except for the Qwen2.5 family.
-While strong base models such as Gemini-2.5 and Qwen2.5 already exhibit advanced multimodal comprehension, \method is model-agnostic in nature and can be directly applied to these models to further enhance performance.
+\paragraph{Comparison with Multimodal LLMs} \method consistently achieves the best or second-best performance among proprietary models (Table~\ref{tab:performance_proprietary} and Appendix Table~\ref{tab:gt_pages_proprietary}).
+Notably, although the base model slightly lags behind stronger MLLMs such as Gemini-2.5-Flash in raw capability (e.g. 83.8 for Gemini-2.5-Flash vs. $77.0$\% for GPT-4o in Table~\ref{tab:performance_proprietary}), \method's structured reasoning pipeline fills this gap ($84.9$\% overall for SlideAgent).
+For open-source models, \method achieves better performance across all models except for the Qwen2.5-VL family.
+While strong base models such as Gemini-2.5 and Qwen2.5-VL already exhibit advanced multimodal comprehension, \method is model-agnostic in nature and can be directly applied to these models to further enhance performance.

 \paragraph{Performance across Query Types} Figure~\ref{fig:correctness_by_case} presents the performance breakdown across query types, as defined in Table~\ref{tab:query_cases}. \method improves question-answering across diverse query types, especially in multi-hop reasoning and visual/layout questions.
-The greatest improvement occurs on case 3 (multi-hop reasoning), with a 9.8 point improvement (67.4 to 77.2).
+The greatest improvement occurs on case 3 (multi-hop reasoning), with a $9.8$\% improvement ($67.4$\% to $77.2$\%).
 This means explicitly guiding the model's reasoning using generated knowledge $(\mathcal{K}_g, \mathcal{K}_p, \mathcal{K}_e)$ significantly improves reasoning capabilities.
-A notable 7.7-point improvement (66.7 $\rightarrow$ 74.4) is also observed in visual/layout reasoning, demonstrating the benefit of fine-grained element-level reasoning and retrieval that multimodal LLMs hardly achieve.
-Both \method and its counterpart perform well on Case 2 (Fact-based Direct Queries), with only a modest 2.1-point improvement, reflecting the model's ability to handle page-level reasoning with little space for further enhancement.
+A notable $7.7$\% improvement ($66.7$\% $\rightarrow 74.4$\%) is also observed in visual/layout reasoning, demonstrating the benefit of fine-grained element-level reasoning and retrieval that multimodal LLMs hardly achieve.
+Both \method and its counterpart perform well on Case 2 (Fact-based Direct Queries), with only a modest $2.1$\% improvement, reflecting the model's ability to handle page-level reasoning with little space for further enhancement.